philc/vimium/CONTRIBUTING.md

 install Vimium from source:

  1. Install dependencies using [Yarn](https://yarnpkg.com/en/) (`yarn install`).
- 1. Run `yarn build` from within your vimium directory.
+ 1. Run `yarn prepare` from within your vimium directory.
 Any coffeescript files you change will now be automatically compiled to Javascript.

 ### Chrome/Chromium